matteogiorgi/.dotfiles/README.md

 # Dotfiles

 These repo contains my major dotfiles.
 I keep them organized using [GNU Stow](https://www.gnu.org/software/stow/) and it's sweet, [click clack](https://matteogiorgi.github.io/config.html) for more info.
+After trying tonnes of window managers, I've settled with [Herbstluftwm](https://herbstluftwm.org/) as my primary choice, usually together with vanilla Gnome (there's no need of `gnome-extra` but remember to install `dconf-editor`, it's quite usefull when it comes of dealing gnome confs).
+I like my system clean and minimal, so the scripts are in good order and well readable but there wont be no more than the bare essentials.

+Below there is a list of utilities usefull in everyday life, a detailed documentation and installer-script will come soon.